softrams/prefect-auth-proxy/README.md

 ## Setup

-This initial implementation uses API Key and MySQL database backend to authenticate and authorize requests.
+This initial implementation uses API Key and MySQL/Postgres database backend to authenticate and authorize requests.

 ### Setup Database

-This service looks for prefect_api_keys table in MYSQL Database.
-Please refer to data/db_init.sql for the initial schema and sample data.
+This service looks for prefect_api_keys table in MYSQL/Postgres Database.
+Please refer to data/`<database>`/db_init.sql for the initial schema and sample data.

 ```sql
 -- create table prefect_api_keys